Dominic Toretto

-The role propelled Diesel to become a bankable Hollywood star.
+The role made Diesel a Hollywood star, and remains the role with whom he is most associated.
 He won the 2002 and 2014 MTV Movie Awards for Best On-Screen Team with Paul Walker for his performances.
-Diesel has served as executive producer for the franchise's later installments.
+Diesel has served as a producer for the franchise's later installments.

 Development

-The Fast and the Furious film series was inspired by an article on street racing, "Racer X", that appeared in the May 1998 issue of Vibe magazine.
+The Fast & Furious film series was inspired by an article on street racing, "Racer X", that appeared in the May 1998 issue of Vibe magazine.
 Having witnessed his father's death in a stock car race, Dom is left with the responsibility of taking care of his younger sister, Mia Toretto, and leading the racers dependent on him.
 Vin Diesel was reportedly paid $2.5 million to star in The Fast and the Furious and $15 million to star in and produce Fast Five.

 Appearances

 Dominic Toretto is a fearless street racer, auto mechanic, and ex-convict.
 The character is the older brother of Jakob and Mia Toretto.
 Throughout the series, Dom's crew has perpetrated many high-speed semi hijackings, stealing millions of dollars in merchandise.
 He has spent most of his life running from the law.
-He is married to Letty Ortiz, his longtime wife.
+He is married to Letty Ortiz, his longtime partner.